 How to Grow and Care for Sedum burrito

-Soil: Sedums do not tolerate waterlogged soil, so drainage is essential to prevent root rot.
-Choose a gritty, well-draining soil.
+Soil: This plant does not tolerate waterlogged soil, so good drainage is essential to prevent root rot.
+Use a commercially available mix designed for succulents, or create your own.

 Learn more at How to Grow and Care for Sedum.

-Sedums are not listed as toxic for people, but can be mildly toxic to pets and children.
+Sedum burrito is not considered toxic to humans, but it can be mildly toxic to pets and children.

 Photo Gallery